SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Week 4-5: Commitment letter signed

 The buyer receives and signs the commitment letter.
-Within 1-3 days, the bank assigns a closer who provides a detailed list of closing requirements.
+Within 1 to 3 days, the bank assigns a closer who provides a detailed list of closing requirements.

 Week 5-8: Gathering closing requirements

-This phase takes the average buyer 3-5 weeks.
+This phase takes 3 to 5 weeks.
 Here’s what’s being gathered:

-1. Legal documentation / Purchase agreement - Often endlessly negotiated between attorneys.
+Legal documentation and purchase agreement.
+Often endlessly negotiated between attorneys.
 This is frequently THE bottleneck.

-2. Insurance requirements - Specific coverage amounts and policy types required by the lender.
+Insurance requirements.
+Specific coverage amounts and policy types required by the lender.

-3. Clean verifications - Tax transcripts, lien searches, background checks must come back clean.
+Clean verifications.
+Tax transcripts, lien searches, background checks must come back clean.
 Issues here cause delays while they’re resolved.

 Also required:

-Why it feels endless: You’ve delivered everything on your end, but the buyer, their attorney, and various third parties (insurance, etc.) are all working through requirements.
+Why it feels endless: You’ve delivered everything on your end.
+But the buyer, their attorney, and various third parties are all working through requirements.
 The bank cannot schedule closing until nearly everything is complete.

 What you can do: